laurahagg/Data_Scientist_Capstone_Project/README.md

 Please note that the accuracy and reliability of the program's results depend on the underlying data and statistical analysis methods used.

+## Acknowledgements

+I would like to express my heartfelt gratitude to my husband for his unwavering support and understanding throughout the duration of this project.
+His dedication to taking care of our children allowed me the time and space to immerse myself in programming and engaging in discussions about sepsis risks during maternity.
+I am truly grateful for his love and support, which made this endeavor possible.